jiforcen/CarND-Behavioral-Cloning-P3/writeup_report.md

 * writeup_report.md summarizing the results

 ####2.
 Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file.
+The car can be driven autonomously around the track by executing
 ```sh
 python drive.py 'model.h5'
 ```